Irish Boundary Commission: The Boundary Commission's ambiguous terms

 The treaty was approved by the British Parliament soon after, followed by the Irish Dáil in early 1922.
 Some Unionists leaders warned about the use of a boundary commission.
 On 16 February 1922 Charles Craig (Member of Parliament for South Antrim and the brother of future Prime Minister of Northern Ireland James Craig) warned about the agreed upon boundary commission:

 I say quite plainly that if that Commission were to sit, and if it were to make anything more than the very minutest change in our boundary, the inevitable result of that would be bloodshed and chaos of the worst description.
 I say that quite solemnly, believing that to be the case.

 In March 1922 Michael Collins and James Craig signed the "Craig–Collins Agreement", an attempt by them to deal with the boundary question without recourse to the British government.
 Despite Article 12 of the treaty, this agreement envisaged a two-party conference between the Northern Ireland government and the Provisional Government of Southern Ireland to establish: "(7) a.
 Whether means can be devised to secure the unity of Ireland" and "b.
 Failing this, whether agreement can be arrived at on the boundary question otherwise than by recourse to the Boundary Commission outlined in Article 12 of the Treaty".
 However, this agreement quickly broke down for reasons other than the boundary question, and Michael Collins was later killed by anti-treaty elements.
+Just prior to his death in August 1922, Collins made clear his feelings on cooperating with the Northern Ireland government and the Anglo-Irish Treaty: “I will use the political arm against Craig so long as it is of use.
+If that fails, the treaty can go to hell and we will all start again.”

 The Irish Free State government thus established the North-Eastern Boundary Bureau (NEBB) in October 1922, a government office which by 1925 had prepared 56 boxes of files to argue its case for areas of Northern Ireland to be transferred to the Free State.
 A senior member of the NEBB Patrick McCartan, expressed how people near the border felt disillusioned: "My impression both in Armagh and Newry was that very considerable apathy prevailed and that great skepticism existed about the Boundary Commission being effective."

+The Northern Ireland government adopted a policy of non-cooperation with the Boundary Commission.
+The Secretary to the Northern Ireland Cabinet (Wilfrid Spender) notified his contemporary in the Boundary Commission that the Northern government did not want to make any statement "with reference to the work with which the Commission is charged, nor to appear before the Commission by Counsel, or by accredited representatives, nor to submit to the Commission any evidence dealing with the question".
+In 1924 Prime Minister Craig did meet with Feetham warning him of "the gravity of the question he was handling and the very grave dangers that would come from any mistakes".